rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 * FastCGI support
 * And, of course, IPv6

 It’s great!
 So just `sudo dnf install nginx`, right?
-Well, not exactly. **Rocky Linux repositories don’t have the latest production-ready version of Nginx.** Since the goal for Rocky Linux is to be bug-for bug compatible with Red Hat Enterprise Linux, you can always ask Red Hat to update their repos.
-Or asking the *Nginx* people might work better (you’ll see what I mean).

-What *you* can do, right now, is install the “mainline” branch of Nginx yourself.
-It has all the latest updates and toys, and (to my mind) a simpler directory structure for its configuration files.
-Here’s how to see it all for yourself:
+Well, not exactly.
+We just have to enable the right module first, to enable the "mainline" branch, so you can have the latest version of Nginx.

 !!!
 Note